adonisjs/legacy-docs/3.0/querybuilder.md

 - Database
 ---

 AdonisJs Query builder gives you a unified syntax to interact with SQL databases using Javascript methods.
-This guide explains and list all of the available methods.
+This guide is a reference to all the available methods on query builder.

 Checkout out [Database Setup](database-setup) to check list of supported databases and configuration options.